eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document.sample/-sample-document-manager-impl/load-mdoc-sample-documents.md

 #### Return

-LoadSampleResult.Success if the sample data has been loaded successfully.
-Otherwise, returns LoadSampleResult.Failure, with the error message.
+returns the documentIds if successfully loaded, otherwise a error

 Expected sampleData format is CBOR.
 The CBOR data must be in the following structure: